Nehila/Nehila/README.md

 - 👀 I’m interested in New Technologies such as SCALA
 - 🌱 I’m currently learning Data Science and Artificial Intelligence
 - 📫 How to reach me enihenohaila@gmail.com
-- 🌱 +4 Years learning and building projects with Python, and ReactJS
+- 🌱 +5 Years learning and building projects with Python, and ReactJS
-- 💪 +32 Repositories

 #### 📈 GitHub Stats
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Nehila&layout=compact)](https://github.com/Nehila)